-9. Private Label Asset-Backed Securities
+8. Asset-Backed Securities

-- Must be registered with the SEC or issued under Rule 144A. - Must be rated in the highest rating classification (AAA/Aaa) by at least two NRSRO's as defined by the SEC.
-At least one of the ratings must be by one of the three major rating agencies (S&P, Moody's, or Fitch). - ABS containing any mortgage related Sub-prime or Alt-A components are not permitted. - Tranches that are or were originally subordinated at issuance are not permitted. - Subprime Auto ABS is restricted to the following: - o Only tickers allowed for purchase: AMCAR, SDART, and WOSAT. - Weighted average life less than two and one-quarter (2.25) years - o Minimum per deal (or series) size of \$500 million and a minimum outstanding issuer (ticker or shelf) size of \$2 billion, at the time of purchase. - Limited to sequential pay trusts. - The securities of any one deal (or series) shall not comprise more than 2.0% of the account's market value. - Unsecured consumer loans or assets backed by subprime receivables other than auto loans are not permitted.
+- Must be registered with the SEC or issued under Rule 144A. - Must be rated in the highest rating classification (AAA/Aaa) by at least two nationally recognized rating services. - ABS containing any mortgage related Sub-prime or Alt-A components are not permitted. - Subprime Auto ABS is restricted to the following: - o Bank entity issuer or captive finance companies of automakers only - Weighted Average life less than two (2) years - o Minimum per issue size of \$500 million and a minimum of \$2 billion outstanding ABS issues - Limited to sequential pay trusts. - The securities of any one Trust shall not comprise more than 2.0% of the account's market value.

-10. Interest Rate Futures
+9. Interest Rate Futures

-- The only type of futures permitted is interest rate futures. - The instruments for such purpose must be traded on a securities exchange or board of trade regulated by the Securities and Exchange Commission or the Commodity Futures Trading Commission. - Managers may take long or short positions in interest rate futures provided the contribution to duration of all interest rate futures positions (on a net basis) shall not exceed one (1) year.

-• Counterparties to all permissible interest rate futures transactions must have a short-term S&P rating of A-2 or better for overnight settlement and a short-term S&P rating of A-1 or better for all futures transactions with settlement greater than overnight, but less than one year.
+- The only type of futures permitted is interest rate futures. - The instruments for such purpose must be traded on a securities exchange or board of trade regulated by the Securities and Exchange Commission or the Commodity Futures Trading Commission. - Managers may take long or short positions in interest rate futures provided the contribution to duration of all interest rate futures positions (on a net basis) shall not exceed one (1) year. - Counterparties to all permissible interest rate futures transactions must have a short-term S&P rating of A-2 or better for overnight settlement and a short-term S&P rating of A-1 or better for all futures transactions with settlement greater than overnight, but less than one year.